sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

                 --clr_hparams='lower_bound=0.00025,upper_bound=0.001,step_size=470' \
                 ```
 - **performance_rnn_train.py**
-    - Added command line flags for Early Stopping, Rhythm Loss, Harmonic Progression Loss, L1 Regularization, and Cyclical Learning Rate, so they can be controlled manually.
+    - Added command line flags for the added functions, so they can be controlled manually.

 ## Further Use
 You can look at this page for the tutorial on how to use the Performance RNN